| Chapter History

 a Certificate of Recognition from the Illinois Department of Conservation

 and Governor James Thompson was awarded the club in 1989.
+As a result of the conservation work completed

 by the chapter, in 1991 the Illinois Department of Conservation nominated